shirok/Gauche-makiki/README.md

 the response message; it does not remove the cookie from the client.)

+### Response

 `HANDER-PROC` should call one of the following respond procedure at the tail position.
 NB: These must be extended greatly to support various types of replies.

-    (respond/ok REQ BODY)   ; This returns 200 response to the client, ; with BODY as the response body.
+    (respond/ok REQ BODY)
+                            ; This returns 200 response to the client, ; with BODY as the response body.
 See below ; for allowed values in BODY.

+    (respond/ng REQ CODE :key BODY)
-    (respond/ng REQ CODE)   ; This returns CODE response to the client.
+                            ; This returns CODE response to the client.
-                            ; the body consists of the description of the ; HTTP code.
+                            ; If BODY keyword arg is omitted, the body ; consists of the description of the HTTP code.
+                            ; See below for allowed values in BODY.

     (respond/redirect REQ URI :optional (CODE 302))
                             ; Send back a redirection message using Location